-Ordinary Shares Debt Securities Warrants
+Ordinary Shares

-We may offer and sell ordinary shares, par value US\$0.00002 per share, including American depositary shares, or ADSs, each representing four ordinary shares, debt securities or warrants in any combination from time to time in one or more offerings, at prices and on terms described in one or more supplements to this prospectus.
+We may offer and sell ordinary shares, par value US\$0.00002 per share, including American depositary shares, or ADSs, each representing four ordinary shares from time to time in one or more offerings, at prices and on terms described in one or more supplements to this prospectus.
 In addition, this prospectus may be used to offer securities for the account of persons other than us.
-The aggregate initial offering price of the securities that we may offer and sell under this prospectus will not exceed \$200,000,000.